Can I study the MAPP entirely at a distance/online? Or is some attendance required?

 What is/are the start date(s) for the course?

-There is only one entry-point onto the course currently, which is in late September/early October each year.
-It begins with an induction, which will help you with any difficulties you might be having with enrollment, introduce you to the course team and the pattern of delivery, and the technology platforms we use.
-Our first weekend workshop is usually one of the first weekends in October.
+There is only one entry-point onto the course currently, which is in late September/early October each year (for this year 2022-23 the term starts Mon 26th Sept, when the first materials will be released on Blackboard for students to start perusing).
+It begins with an induction (this year this will be held on Fri, 23rd Sept – it is usually around that time of the month), which will introduce you to the course team and the pattern of delivery, and the technology platforms we use.
+Our first weekend workshop is usually one of the first weekends in October – this year it will be 8-9 October.

 Who are the lecturers/tutors?